EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 How is the customs duty paid — at checkout or on delivery?

-Both methods will exist.
-Some non-EU retailers will collect the duty at checkout.
-Others will not — in which case An Post or the courier will collect payment before releasing the parcel.
-Revenue advises checking the retailer's terms before purchasing to understand which method applies and avoid unexpected charges on delivery.
+Both methods exist.
+Some non-EU retailers collect the duty at checkout, so the checkout total is the final price.
+Others do not, in which case An Post or the courier collects payment before releasing the parcel and An Post adds a €6.95 handling fee.
+Revenue advises checking the retailer's terms before buying to avoid unexpected charges on delivery.

 What VAT rate applies to supplements imported into Ireland from outside the EU?

 Food supplements attract Irish VAT at 13.5%.
-On imports from outside the EU, VAT is calculated on the combined goods value plus the customs duty.
-So a supplement valued at €30 with €3 in duty attracts VAT at 13.5% on €33 — approximately €4.46 in VAT.
+On imports from outside the EU, VAT is calculated on the goods value plus the customs duty.
+So a supplement valued at €30 with €3 duty attracts VAT at 13.5% on €33, roughly €4.46.

 A website uses a .ie address and shows prices in euro — is it based in Ireland?

 Not necessarily.
-Revenue has specifically warned that a .ie domain, euro pricing, or Irish-sounding name does not confirm a business ships from Ireland or the EU.
-Always check the 'About Us', 'Terms and Conditions', or 'Contact Us' page for a physical business address and the country from which goods are shipped before completing a purchase.
+Revenue has warned that a .ie domain, euro pricing or Irish-sounding name does not confirm a business ships from Ireland or the EU.
+Always check the About Us, Terms and Conditions or Contact Us page for a physical business address and the country goods are shipped from before completing a purchase.

-Key Facts — EU Customs Charges Ireland 2026
+Key Facts, EU Customs Charges Ireland 2026

 Related Articles